Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Huskies and their opponents have scored an average of 50.2 points per game in 2021, 7.2 more than Saturday's total.

-- The 49.8 PPG average total in Buffaloes games this season is 6.8 points more than this game's over/under.
+- The 43-point total for this game is 6.8 points below the 49.8 points per game average total in Buffaloes games this season.

 Washington Stats and Trends

-- Washington has played 10 games, with three wins against the spread.

-- The Huskies have been favored by 6.5 points or more three times this season and covered the spread in one of them.
+- The Huskies have covered the spread once this season when favored by 6.5 points or more (in three chances).

-- Washington's games this year have gone over the point total two times in nine opportunities (22.2%).

 - Washington is 2-1 against the spread and 2-1 overall this season when the team scores more than 27.5 points.